marianmeres/mm-php/README.md

 # mm-php

-Collection of my personal PHP libs and utils of various quality, usefullness and age...
+Ongoing collection of my personal PHP libs and utils of various quality, usefullness and age...

 Some are inspired by ZF1.